 Rattan is made of natural plant fibers woven into different designs like wicker.
 If you want a lightweight yet hardy storage bench, we recommend rattan in a wicker weave.
 Choose a bench with waterproof fabric lining to protect your items.

 On the other hand, choose plastic if you want a more traditional storage bench material.
-Hardy, durable, weatherproof, and rustproof, plastic is a popular alternative to wood.
+Hardy, durable, weatherproof, and rustproof, plastic is a popular alternative to wood, states The Yard Spot.
 There are also many plastic resin benches that mimic the look of wood if you still want a wood-like material.

 A flip top is the most common type of door or opening style.
 As the name suggests, the bench top — the surface you sit on — flips up via hinges to reveal the secret storage below.
 Some flip-top benches are built with a lock for added protection, but they are less common in wicker styles.